Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 [2023/12/24 16:07:08] [ info] [output:stdout:stdout.0] thread worker #0 stopped
 ```

 The problem with `dummy` is that it requires the content of the message to be inline.
-This can be annoying if we want to give something more complex, such a JSON file.
-For example, ECS containers generate log entries similar to this:
+This can be annoying if we want to give something more complex.
+For example, a log event generated by the log router of an ECS containers looks like this:

 ```json
 {